multiversx/mx-docs/docs/integrators/deep-history-squad.md

 Afterwards, open the configuration file `config/prefs.toml` and apply the configuration depicted in the section [**Observer configuration**](#observer-configuration).

-If you want the reconstruction to end at a chosen epoch, enable the `BlockProcessingCutoff` feature in `config/prefs.toml`:
+Then, since we'd like to stop upon reconstruction of epoch `1260` (our example), we enable the `BlockProcessingCutoff` feature in `config/prefs.toml`:

 ```
 [BlockProcessingCutoff]